Frequently Asked Questions

 How can I find out what level/class my child is streamed into?

 To find out how well your child is progressing, please attend parent' evenings and information evenings.
 These provide important information for families.
 If you have concerns, you may contact individual teachers.
 Dates for parents’ evenings can be found on the school calendar.
-Please make a note of these.
+Please make a note of these and, remember, that you can subscribe to the calendar.
+This will allow you to download it to your Google, Microsoft and/or iOS platforms.

 What if I am concerned about my child’s academic progress?